-A south-facing slab with a good landing and a walk-off topout.
-Should clean up nicely after it sees more travel.
+The Tasty Slab is a south-facing slab with a good landing and a walk-off topout.
+It should clean up nicely after it sees more travel.
 It has a noticable diagonal seam on the left side of the face and two deep two-finger pockets to the right of that.

 Cross the creek at the Milton Boulder and locate the climbing access trail at the base of the large wall.
 Hike uphill on the trail for about 6-8 minutes.
 This elusive slab is about 20 yards west of the trail.